enfogroup/aws-cdk-compliance/README.md

 The following features are available for DynamoDB.

 * Table, Construct defaulting to using BillingMode.PAY_PER_REQUEST and point in time recovery enabled
-* allowBillingModeProvisioned, function for tagging DynamoDB to suppress warnings on PROVISIONED

 The following Security Hub findings are managed by the Table Construct.